Why your last video didn't work. (It wasn't the production.)

 Controversies

 The opinions your market is too cautious to state.
-A clear, defensible point of view is what makes a B2B brand worth following — and what makes a competitor's silence look like absence.
+A clear, defensible point of view is what makes a brand worth following — and what makes a competitor's silence look weak.

 The 3-5 numbers that actually matter.

-"Mission over Metrics" was never anti-numbers.
+"Mission Over Metrics" isn't anti-numbers.
 It's anti-vanity-numbers.
-We replace the dashboard nobody trusts with the handful of figures your founder will actually defend a budget on.
+We replace a dashboard of indefensible stats nobody trusts with the handful of figures that actually move the needle.

 What we retire